 I use Sharesight personally every day and I can truly say it has transformed my investing experience.
 I have gained great insight into how I am performing and saved many thousands of dollars in fees over time from the way I used to manage my investments.

 Here some of my suggestions to get the most out of Sharesight:

 It’s essential to get an accurate picture of your portfolio and your returns.
 It can be a bit of work at the beginning, but once set up it’s largely automated.
 I use the Trade Confirmation Emails feature for my Australian broker and it works very reliably.
-I also use a US broker which doesn’t send trade confirmation emails, but I can use the CSV import and while that is a bit more manual, it is not difficult.
+I also use a US broker which doesn’t send trade confirmation emails, but I can use the File Importer to import trades in bulk my Sharesight portfolio.